amit-premi/IPCBoundService/README.md

 # IPCUsingBoundService
-Android sample application to demonstrate Inter Process Communication using a Bound Service without AIDL.
+Android sample application developed using Kotlin to demonstrate IPC (Inter Process Communication) using a Bound Service without AIDL.